fccn/wt-translate/README.md

 ### Utils folder

-When using the Twig integration, there will be a point where it is necessary to extract the template strings.
+If you use Twig in your web application, there will be a point where it is necessary to extract the template strings from the twig template files.
 Unfortunately, the xgettext utility does not understand Twig templates natively.
-For that reason the script in **[project_root]/utils/make_php_cache_files.php** converts Twig templates to PHP files, so that xgettext can be called on the template cache instead.
-The script requires Twig to be configured in the same way as is it used on the application.
-You can add the required Twig extensions and filters in the **[project_root]/utils/TwigConfigLoader.php** file.
+For that reason the script in **[project_root]/utils/make_php_cache_files.php** converts Twig templates to PHP files, so that xgettext can be called on those files instead.
+The script requires Twig to have the same configurations as you define in your web application.
+You can edit the **[project_root]/utils/TwigConfigLoader.php** file to load the required Twig extensions and filters in the **make_php_cache_files.php** script.

 ## Configuration

-The localization utilities were designed with the FCCN's webapp skeleton project in mind.
+The localization utilities were designed with the [FCCN's webapp skeleton project](https://github.com/fccn/webapp-skeleton.git) in mind.
 For this reason the script to build the .po and .mo files will search for the web application code in **[project_root]/app** folder.
-If your application's code is stored on another folder you need to edit the **[project_root]/locale/Makefile** before using the Gettext utilities.
+If your application's code is stored on another location you need to edit the **[project_root]/locale/Makefile** before using the Gettext utilities.

+The localization utilities makes use of the site configuration loader from the [Webapp Tools - common](https://github.com/fccn/wt-common) project.
 The following key-value pairs need to be added to the application configuration file *$c* array:
 ```php
 $c = array(
     ...